 That solution did work, however while chatting with my girls about Remembrance Day last year we decided to get a little crafty.
-We dropped our donation in a local poppy box and instead of taking a poppy from the box we went home and made a Remembrance Day felt poppy.
+We dropped our donation in a local poppy box and instead of taking a poppy from the box we went home and figured out how to make a Remembrance poppy from felt.

-How to Sew a Felt Poppy
+How to Make a Felt Poppy

 My daughter’s and really liked the idea of making a beautiful poppy to honour our veterans.
 These poppies can be worn for years to come.
 With our poppies on our jackets and our donations made, we are ready for Remembrance Day.

 Check out all of these lovely Remembrance Day crafts to make.